gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script "3-listfiles" displays the contents of the current working directory in a long format.

 The script **4-listmorefiles** displays the contents of the current working directory, including hidden files, in the long format.

+The script **5-listfilesdigitonly** displays the contents of the current working directory, including hidden files and with user and group IDs displayed numerically, in the long format.